-- (1) Once the worker is found eligible, the insurer and worker must agree on a vocational assistance provider.
-Within 20 days of an eligibility finding, the insurer must notify the worker of the selection of vocational assistance provider.
-If they are unable to agree on a vocational assistance provider, the insurer or self-insured employer must notify the director and the director will select a provider. - (2) If the worker or insurer requests a change in vocational assistance provider, the insurer and worker must agree on a vocational assistance provider.
-If they are unable to agree, the insurer must refer the dispute to the director.
+- (a) Once the worker is found eligible, tThe insurer and worker must agree on a counselor vocational assistance provider.
+Wwithin 1420 days of the worker being determined eligible for vocational assistance eligibility finding, the insurer must notify the worker of the selection of vocational assistance provider. - (b) When the parties agree on a counselor, the insurer must mail the worker a NOTICE OF SELECTION OF VOCATIONAL COUNSELOR. - (c) If they parties are unable to do not agree on a counselorvocational assistance provider, the insurer or self-insured employer must notify the division director within five days, and the director will select a counselor provider.

+(2) Changing counselors.

+- (a) If the worker or insurer requests a change in counselorvocational assistance provider, the insurer and worker must agree on a new counselorvocational assistance provider within 14 days of the request. - (b) If they parties do notare unable to agree on a new counselor, the insurer must refer the matter dispute to the division director within five days. - (c) Any time there is a change in counselor, the insurer must mail the worker a NOTICE OF CHANGE OF VOCATIONAL COUNSELOR.

 Hist: Amended and renumbered 12-1-2009 from OAR 436-120-0320 as WCD Admin.
 Order 09-061, eff.
-1-1-2010
+1-1-2010 Amended 11/28/16 as Admin.
+Order 16-058, eff.
+1/1/17